skaiTF/skyhud/customization/README.txt

 -CHAT: Follow the instructions present in "chat_styles.res"

--COLORS: Follow the README file present in the "Colors" folder
+-COLORS: Follow the README file present in the "colors" folder

 -CROSSHAIRS: Follow the instructions present in "crosshair.res"

--PLAYER MODEL: Follow the README file present in the "Player model" folder
+-PLAYER MODEL: Follow the instructions present in "sh_player_model.res"

 -SPY DISGUISE OUTLINE ANIMATION: Followthe README file present in the "SPY Disguise Outline Animation" folder